Skip to main content

 Membership:

-1. All retirees of Sonoma State University are eligible for membership in the SSU Emeritus and Retired Faculty and Staff Association (SSU-ERFA).
+1. All retirees of Sonoma State University are eligible for membership in the SSU Emeritus and Retired Faculty and Staff Association (SSU-ERFSA).

-2. The Association is affiliated with, and all retirees are eligible for membership in, the state-wide association known as CSU-Emeritus and Retired Faculty Association (CSU-ERFA).
+2. The Association is affiliated with the state-wide association known as CSU-Emeritus and Retired Faculty and Staff Association (CSU-ERFSA).

-3. Membership in SSU-ERFA is established by the payment of dues to CSU-ERFA.
+3. Membership in SSU-ERFSA is established by the payment of dues to CSU-ERFSA.

 Purposes: The purposes of this organization shall be: